 Hana Ranch Restaurant – Hana Town

 Once you reach Hana Town it will probably be close to dinner time.
 We really enjoyed both the food and the view at the Hana Ranch restaurant on the outside of town.
 The locally grown Maui steak was melt-in-your-mouth delicious.
 And they had a selection of local beer and wine for purchase as well.
-The kids loved the grassy areas outside the restaurant that let them burn off a little energy before the food arrived.
+It’s a great place to eat in Maui with kids.
+They loved the grassy areas outside the restaurant that let them burn off a little energy before the food arrived.